MarinaNasser/Physiotherapy-Department/readme.txt

-to open the project:
-run the server.py file and it will generate a link to the server that hosts our website.
+in this project we used python, flask and MYSQL. to open the project: run the server.py file and it will generate a link to the server that hosts our website.